Donders-Institute/bidscoin/docs/advanced.rst

    The edit window with the option to export the customized mapping of run a item, and featuring properties matching and dynamic meta-data values

 2. **Using a text editor**.
-This is the most powerful way to create or modify a bidsmap template but requires more knowledge of `YAML <http://yaml.org/>`__ and more `understanding of bidsmaps <bidsmap.html>`__.
+This is the adviced and most powerful way to create or modify a bidsmap template but requires more knowledge of `YAML <http://yaml.org/>`__ and more `understanding of bidsmaps <bidsmap.html>`__.
 To organise and empower your template you can take the DCCN template bidsmap (``[path_to_bidscoin]/heuristics/bidsmap_dccn.yaml``) as an example and work from there.
 If you open that template with a text editor, there are a few handy things to take notice of (as shown in the template snippet below).
 First, you can see that the DCCN template makes use of YAML `anchors and aliases <https://blog.daemonl.com/2016/02/yaml.html>`__ (to make maintanance more sustainable).
 The second thing to notice is that, of the first run, all values of the attribute dictionary are empty, meaning that it won't match any run-item.
 In that way, however, the subsequent runs that dereference (e.g. with ``<<: *anatattributes_dicom``) this anchor (e.g. ``&anatattributes_dicom``) will inherit only the keys and can inject their own values, as shown in the second run.
 The first run of each modality sub-section (like ``anat``) also serves as the default bidsmapping when users manually overrule / change the bids modality using the `bidseditor <workflow.html#step-1b-running-the-bidseditor>`__ GUI.

 .. tip::
    - Run-items are matched from top to bottom.
 You can use this to your advantage by placing certain run-items above others
    - The power of regular expressions is nearly unlimited, you can e.g. use `negative look aheads <https://docs.python.org/3/howto/regex.html#lookahead-assertions>`__ to *not* match (exclude) certain strings
    - Use more attributes for more selective run-item matching.
 For instance, to distinguish an equally named SBRef DWI scan from the normal DWI scans, you can add ``DiffusionDirectionality: NONE`` to your attribute dictionary
+   - When creating new run-items, make sure to adhere to the format defined in the BIDS schema files (``[path_to_bidscoin]/bidscoin/schema/datatypes``).

 .. code-block:: yaml